kavia-common/mind-maze-riddle-challenge-223390-223399/mind_maze_frontend/README.md

 Notes:
 - The provider loads saved progress on app mount and persists changes (upsert) whenever score, level, or lives change.
 - Anonymous sessions use a stable deviceId stored in localStorage.
-- For signUp email confirmations, you can pass options.emailRedirectTo to signUpWithEmail.
+- For signUp email confirmations, pass options.emailRedirectTo to signUpWithEmail.
   Example:
   signUpWithEmail(email, password, { emailRedirectTo: process.env.REACT_APP_FRONTEND_URL });
+- Secrets are never hardcoded in code; the client reads from process.env at build time.

 ## Customization